NourDT/air-fullstack-test/readme.md

 - Check to see if time has passed during creation of appointment.
 - Move all frontend business logic to backend.
 - Disable dates that are fully booked.
+- Use env variables.
-- Use env variable for table name.
+- Use Api keys for endpoints.